 The Community Infrastructure Levy (CIL) is a fixed rate payment that councils can charge on new buildings in their area to off-set the impacts of additional homes and businesses on facilities such as roads, schools, open space and health centres (infrastructure) and to enable sustainable growth.
+Self Build and affordable housing are exempt from CIL.
 Section 106 legal agreements will be used alongside CIL to secure on-site infrastructure and obligations that are not infrastructure, such as affordable housing, when identified and recommended to fulfil the tests under the CIL Regulations.